Dupont Circle in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Animals • Communications • Science & Medicine.
 A significant historical year for this entry is 1880.

 Location.
 38° 54.428′ N, 77° 2.375′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Dupont Circle.
-Marker is on N Street Northwest west of 17th Street Northwest, on the right when traveling east.
+It is on N Street Northwest west of 17th Street Northwest, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1726 N Street Northwest, Washington DC 20036, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General Federation of Women’s Clubs (a few steps from this marker); Tabard Inn (within shouting distance of this marker); The Stephanie Tubbs Jones Building (about 300 feet away, measured in a direct line); Admiral Miguel Grau (about 300 feet away); The Cathedral of St. Matthew the Apostle (about 400 feet away); Bernardo O'Higgins (about 400 feet away); You are standing at the edge of Embassy Row (about 400 feet away); "Single Form" (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: General Federation of Womens Clubs (a few steps from this marker); Tabard Inn (within shouting distance of this marker); The Stephanie Tubbs Jones Building (about 300 feet away, measured in a direct line); Admiral Miguel Grau (about 300 feet away); The Cathedral of St. Matthew the Apostle (about 400 feet away); Bernardo O'Higgins (about 400 feet away); You are standing at the edge of Embassy Row (about 400 feet away); "Single Form" (about 400 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 Also see . . .
 Elliott Coues House .
 Wikipedia article (Submitted on July 18, 2019, by Devry Becker Jones of Washington, District of Columbia.)